kelson8/kcnet-blog/Readme.md

-# Hugo KCNet Test
+# KCNet Blog
-This is a basic test website for KelsonCraft using Hugo and markdown.
+This is a basic blog for KelsonCraft using Hugo and markdown.

+To run this, you will need to download the latest version of [Hugo](https://github.com/gohugoio/hugo) and place it in the same folder as the repo.

 ## Modifying the site
 To modify the hello-friend-ng theme, I have copied the index.html, and a few other files from the theme into the `layouts` folder.